Trees and Development Sites SPD

 What is the Trees and Development Sites SPD?

-The Trees and Development Sites SPD provides guidance to applicants and agents preparing development proposals that may impact on trees, including protected trees (for example, those covered by Tree Preservation Orders or sited within a Conservation Area) and trees that are unprotected but of significance.
+The Trees and Development Sites SPD [PDF, 1MB]provides guidance to applicants and agents preparing development proposals that may impact on trees, including protected trees (for example, those covered by Tree Preservation Orders or sited within a Conservation Area) and trees that are unprotected but of significance.
 It also guides owners of protected trees on the application process and criteria used to assess those applications.

 Adoption of the Trees and Development Sites SPD